-April 23, 2016 - Urban Runoff and Green Neighbor Family Fest

-The City continued to support the ISWG in the annual Urban Runoff & Green Neighbor Family Fest.
-One staff member volunteered at the event assisting with race and festival coordination as well as event clean up.
-Free entry to the race was offered to all City staff and family members and the City of Westbrook produced the second largest municipal team with 19 City employees/family members participating in the run.
+April 22, 2017 - Urban Runoff and Green Neighbor Family Fest The City continued to support the ISWG in the annual Urban Runoff & Green Neighbor Family Fest.
+Two staff members volunteered at the event assisting with race and festival coordination and one for event clean up.
+Free entry to the race was offered to all City staff and family members and the City of Westbrook produced the largest municipal team with 35 members.